 - Supported by your tutor at any time via the ‘Ask the tutor email’

-For further information, see the brochure and timetable below.
+For further information and dates, please see the brochure below.

-This service provides 2 hours of personalised tuition via phone or via skype (broken up into 2 x 1 hour sessions)
+This service provides 2 hours of personalised support via phone or via skype (broken up into 2 x 1 hour sessions)

 Detailed personalised tuition on pre-agreed topics: